dixel/puml-logo/README.md

 # puml-logo
 *collection of 100x100 images to use in plantuml diagrams*

+## Motivation
+Diagram tooling is bad.
+Plantuml is a bit better then everything else but it is still a tool made by engineers for engineers.
+A big advantage - it's embeddable in many document exchange systems (confluence) and other drawing tools (draw.io).
+This is my attempt to make it a bit nicer for personal usage.

 | ![](./pics/100x100/ansible.png) | ![](./pics/100x100/haskell.png)  | ![](./pics/100x100/hadoop.png)       | ![](./pics/100x100/java.png)    | ![](./pics/100x100/scala.png)    | ![](./pics/100x100/erlang.png)       |
 |---------------------------------|----------------------------------|--------------------------------------|---------------------------------|----------------------------------|--------------------------------------|
 | ![](./pics/100x100/airflow.png) | ![](./pics/100x100/android.png)  | ![](./pics/100x100/cassandra.png)    | ![](./pics/100x100/clojure.png) | ![](./pics/100x100/docker.png)   | ![](./pics/100x100/elasticsearch.png)|